 MoodleBites is unique in a number of respects:

 - It has a focus on how to use Moodle features in teaching.

-- Throughout the course indicators are provided to the Moodle Course Creator Certificate (MCCC) Skills Sets - so the course is ideal for MCCC candidates.
+- Throughout the course indicators are provided to the Moodle Educator Certificate (MEC) Skills Sets - so the course is ideal for MEC candidates.